-(1) Submit a request for funding of the Indian incentive to the Office of Small Business Programs, Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics) (OUSD(AT&L) SBP), 201 12th Street South, Suite 406, Arlington, VA 22202.
+(1) Submit a request for funding of the Indian incentive to-Director, the Office of Small Business Programs 201 12th Street South, Suite 406 Arlington, VA 22202-5411.

-(2) Upon receipt of funding from OUSD(AT&L) SBP, issue a contract modification to add the Indian incentive funding for payment of the contractor's request for adjustment as described in the clause at DFARS 252.226-7001, Utilization of Indian Organizations, Indian-Owned Economic Enterprises, and Native Hawaiian Small Business Concerns.
+(2) Upon receipt of funding from the Office of the Deputy Assistant Secretary of Defense (Industrial Policy), Office of Small Business Programs, issue a contract modification to add the Indian incentive funding for payment of the contractor's request for adjustment as described in the clause at DFARS 252.226-7001, Utilization of Indian Organizations, Indian-Owned Economic Enterprises, and Native Hawaiian Small Business Concerns.